jmhodges/justrun/README.md

 list option (`-i`) wisely.
 If not, you'll accidentally watch files that your command touch, and put your commands into an infinite loop.

+Justrun also lets you say how long to wait before running the command again, even if filesystem events have occurred in the meantime.
+See the `-delay` option in the [Usage section][usage].

 Justrun does kill the child processes of commands run in it in order to handle the lifecycles of long-lived (that is, server) processes.
 If you do not want justrun to wait for the commands to finish instead, add the `-w` argument to the commandline.
 If you wish to fork off subprocessses in your commands, you'll have to call [`setpgid(2)`][setpgid] (or `set -o monitor` in the bash shell) in the commands to avoid having them terminated.

-Justrun also lets you say how long to wait before running the command again, even if filesystem events have occurred.
-See the `-delay` option in the Usage section.

 Examples
 --------